rusini/manool/_drafts/new_intro.md

 #### What is the purpose of MANOOL?

 MANOOL is a general-purpose language suitable for diverse programming tasks from several problem domains.
-However, it has substantial bias toward so-called scripting languages and hopefully represents an evolutionary step over existing scripting languages.
-Thus, MANOOL should be compared to and has nearly the same purpose as Python, Ruby, PHP, Scheme, JavaScript, or Lua, which implies properties typical for such languages, e.g.: short edit-compile-test development cycle
-(at least for code bases under 1 MLOCs) and run-time type checking.
+However, it has substantial bias toward scripting and hopefully represents an evolutionary step over existing scripting languages.
+Thus, MANOOL should be compared to and has nearly the same purpose as Python, Ruby, PHP, Scheme, JavaScript, or Lua, which implies properties typical for such languages, e.g.: short edit-compile-test development cycle (at least for code bases under 1 MLOCs) and run-time type checking.

-More than with anything else, MANOOL is compatible with the basic, C/C++, run-time environment and is implemented itself in C++, which allows for easier integration of programs with many existing libraries and native APIs (which is the case for some scripting languages and not for another).
-Although MANOOL has a high-level dynamic semantics, which normally means quite low run-time performance, the goal for the upcoming version of the language and its translator is to achieve the performance only marginally below that of the most sophisticated, high-end dynamic-language engines in the market (such as V8 and LuaJIT).

 #### What real-world problems does your project solve?

 MANOOL is intentionally designed in such way that it represents a specific point on a continuum; on one side of this continuum are high-level languages designed with the programmer's convenience and productivity in mind, and on the other side are languages designed with execution speed and/or solution scalability in mind (whereas, as a matter of fact, software quality and reliability may be correlated with either of those extremes, depending on the situation).
-Based on my past programming experience, I argue that no existing mainstream language addresses both goals in a balanced way.
+Based on my past programming experience, I argue that no existing mainstream language addresses both goals simultaneously in a balanced way.
 As a result, programs are either more expensive in development than they should be or do not scale with workload as needed.

-Think, for instance, about the number of users and their contributions on a simple social media Web site.
-Working as a server infrastructure administrator, on a number of occasions I saw real scalability issues due to backend software architecture design flaws, including the choice of programming language and/or its implementation.
+Think, for instance, about the number of registered users and their contributions on an in-house social-network Web-site.
+Working as a server infrastructure administrator, on a number of occasions I saw severe scalability issues to pop up suddenly after a year of production use due to flaws in backend software architecture, including the choice of programming language and/or its implementation.

-As a more detailed illustration, using a primarily statically-typed language where composite values like arrays or structures are gratuitously shared between several points or components in the program in form of mutable objects (which is typical for languages like Java or C#) places an undue cognitive load on programmers for simple backend "scripting".
-On the other hand, while execution speed is not always relevant (within certain reasonable constraints), developing such scripts in typical scripting languages (like Python, Ruby, PHP) turns out to scale poorly with the site workload growth and couting with extra execution speed sooner or later broadens the domain area of a programming language and/or its implementation.
+As a more detailed illustration, using a primarily statically-typed language where composite values like arrays or structures are gratuitously shared between several points or components in the program in form of mutable objects (which is typical for languages like Java or C#) is not like we normally think about algorithms in mathematical terms and thus places an undue cognitive load on programmers for simple backend "scripting".
+On the other hand, while execution speed is not always relevant (within certain reasonable constraints), developing such scripts in typical scripting languages (like Python, Ruby, PHP) turns out to scale poorly with the site workload growth and counting with extra execution speed sooner or later broadens the domain area of a programming language and/or its implementation.

+#### OK, but what warrants a whole new language in case of MANOOL?

+Starting off with some relatively unpopular language makes little sense for me as a language designer, since I might miss in this case some improvement opportunities (whatever it means) while getting almost nothing in return.
+But why not just extend an existing mainstream language to suite the above stated goals instead of creating one from scratch?

+Achieving competing and even contradictory goals is hard and may lead to overly complex and difficult to adopt language designs.
+MANOOL leverages two principles in order to deal with this problem, which are currently not observed among mainstream languages:

+* open (homoiconic) approach to language architecture (in the same sense as in Lisp but using an alternative to S-expressions and with syntactic macro definitions applying to their own limited scope in the program), and
+* primarily value (non-referential) semantics with copy-on-write policy under the hood and move operations (and this works even for user-defined abstract data types).

+These mechanisms require things to work slightly differently on the very basic level, which suggests that introducing a whole new language is more appropriate than trying to extend an existing one.

 #### Why should we, practicing software engineers, learn your language?